Synchronization of Power Systems under Stochastic Disturbances: Models and problem formulation

 In the model (\ref{stochasticsystem}), the disturbances denoted by $\mu_i(t)$ at node $i$ are assumed to be independent, which is reasonable because the locations of the power generators, including renewable power generators, are usually far from each other.
 Because the system (\ref{stochasticsystem}) is linear, at any time, the probability distribution of the state is Gaussian.
-In practice, in order to achieve fair power sharing, the drooping coefficients $d_i$ are often scheduled proportionally to the rating of the power source.
-Thus, it is reasonable to expect that the strength of the disturbance is proportional to the rating of the power source.
-Hence, we consider the fluctuations of the frequency and the phase angle differences of the networks with a uniform disturbance-damping ratio such that $b_i^2/d_i=\eta$ holds for all the nodes.
-It is obvious that the ratio $\eta$ increases quadratically with respect to the strength $b_i$ of the disturbance and inversely to the droop coefficient $d_i$.
-The incidence matrix $\widetilde{\bm C}=(C_{ik})\in\mathbb{R}^{n\times m}$ of the graph $\mathcal{G}$ is defined as
+To address Problem \ref{problem1}, we focus on the variance matrices of the frequency and of the phase angle difference in the invariant probability distribution of the linear stochastic system, which reflect the dependence of the fluctuations of the frequency and the phase angle difference on the system parameters.
+When considering the variance matrix in the invariant probability distribution, we set the output matrix so that